Install

 Updating

-interpreter update status
+interpreter update

 Rerunning the public install command is also supported.